praveendhananjaya/CPU-8-bit-common-bus/README.md

 # CPU-8-bit-common-bus (SAP-1 Processor Architecture)

 A simple 8-bit micro-processor using mostly discrete logic chips.
+The Simple-As-Possible (SAP)-1 computer is a very basic model of a microprocessor.
+The SAP-1 design contains the basic necessities for a functional Microprocessor.

 ![alt text](https://github.com/praveendhananjaya/CPU-8-bit-common-bus/blob/main/doc/test.gif?raw=true)